-Bitcoin, which had until the summer been little more than a passing distraction for most investors appears to be starting to gain acceptance as some form of safe haven, store of value, or even risky punt, whatever you want to call it, but however you describe it the interest in it has seen the price go parabolic in the last few days.
-Exchanges appear to be queuing up to offer bitcoin futures with Nasdaq yesterday saying it plans to follow the CME and offer bitcoin futures in the first half of 2018.
+Bitcoin, which had until the summer been little more than a passing distraction for most investors, appears to be starting to gain acceptance as some form of safe haven, store of value, or even risky punt.
+But however you describe it, the interest in it has seen the price go parabolic in the last few days.
+Exchanges appear to be queuing up to offer bitcoin futures, with Nasdaq yesterday saying it plans to follow the CME and offer bitcoin futures in the first half of 2018.

 This month alone the price of bitcoin has gone from $6,377 at the end of October to be trading just shy of $12,000, before a late slide yesterday saw it back below $10,000.
 At the end of last week it closed at $8,249 and had at one point moved more than $3,000 beyond that this week alone.

 EUR/USD – made a low of 1.1815 yesterday before rebounding but does seem to be building up for a return to the 1.1720 area.
 A move back above 1.1900 retargets the 1.1970 area.

 GBP/USD – has pushed up through the 1.3450 area and the strength of the rebound from 1.3220 would suggest that we could well head higher, towards 1.3580, and the September highs.
 Below 1.3220 retargets the 1.3120 area.

 EUR/GBP – has pushed below the support at the 0.8815/20 area and could head lower to retest the 200 day MA at 0.8790 as well as the November lows at 0.8735.
 Needs to get back above the 0.8900 area to retarget the 0.8960 area.